Wood pellet deliveries could be affected by the huge loss of lorry drivers throughout the UK.

 Our message to you:

 ‘If you can order more than one pallet of Woodlets at a time – please do so.
 We don’t want you to be without your Woodlets as the cold weather returns and when demand increases.
-Delivery lead-times will inevitably be longer as we head towards autumn – please allow seven working days…’
+Delivery lead-times will inevitably be longer – please allow seven to ten working days…’